* ESC - close the search window

 Translations: women’s view of the canon

-The intertextuality woven into almost all of Lesya Ukrainka’s dramas is certainly the result of her incredible literary erudition and tirelessness efforts in translation.
-These were challenging times for Ukrainian literature, and as Mykhailo Drahomanov, Lesya’s uncle, asserted every author had a responsibility to adapt world literature for future generations.
-Lesya was a prolific translator and the work she chose to translate were diverse, reflecting her exquisite taste: from Heine to Byron, and from Dante to Maeterlinck.
+The intertextuality woven into almost all of Lesia Ukrayinka’s dramas is certainly the result of her incredible literary erudition and tirelessness efforts in translation.
+These were challenging times for Ukrainian literature, and as Mykhailo Drahomanov, Lesia’s uncle, asserted every author had a responsibility to adapt world literature for future generations.
+Lesia was a prolific translator and the work she chose to translate were diverse, reflecting her exquisite taste: from Heine to Byron, and from Dante to Maeterlinck.

 The last year of her life, and immortality